Nainital: Languages

 Hindi is the official language, while Sanskrit is the additional official language of the town.

 Kumaoni is the native language and is the most spoken language in the town.
 Hindi and English also serve as lingua franca between locals and tourists/outsiders.

 Government and politics

 Civic Administration

 The municipal board of Nainital had its origin in 1845, when the provisions of the Act I of 1842 were sanctioned by the government in the town, which then applied to approximately two thirds of the total population.
+It was the second Municipal Board of North Western Provinces.

 Politics

 Nainital town is represented in the Lok Sabha, the lower house of the Indian Parliament, by a representative elected from the Nainital-Udhamsingh Nagar Constituency.
 Ajay Bhatt (politician), from BJP, is the current Member of Parliament from Nainital-Udhamsingh Nagar.
 He won the 2024 Indian general elections by 3,31,481 votes against Prakash Joshi from the Congress.
 Prior to the delimitation of the Loksabha Constituencies of Uttarakhand in 2008, the town was a part of the Nainital Lok Sabha constituency.
 Sarita Arya of the BJP is the current MLA from Nainital Assembly constituency.